Skin Irritation / Corrosion

 EU Commission Adopts Implementing Regulation (EU) 2026/460 Renewing Thiamine Feed Additives For All Animal Species

-The EU has renewed the authorization for thiamine-based feed additives until 2036, introducing updated purity specifications and safety classifications.
-Companies must upgrade workplace safety protocols to address newly identified sensitization risks and manage phased sell-through deadlines for existing inventory through 2028.
+The European Union has renewed the authorization for thiamine-based feed additives until 2036, introducing stricter purity standards and new hazard classifications for worker safety.
+Manufacturers must update workplace safety protocols and labeling to address newly identified sensitization risks while managing phased inventory transitions through 2028.

 eur-lex.europa.euEuropean UnionEuropean Union